Godfrey Morgan: Film adaptation

 The novel was adapted (very loosely) as a 1981 USA/Spain co-production by director Juan Piquer Simón, titled Jules Verne's Mystery on Monster Island (Misterio en Isla de los Monstruos), starring Peter Cushing and Terence Stamp, with David Hatton, Ian Sera, Paul Naschy, Blanca Estrada, Ana Obregón, and Frank Braña in supporting roles.
-Monsters were prominently included as an element in the film, but were absent from the novel, in which the villain J. R. Taskinar introduces non-indigenous carnivores to the island to take revenge on Kolderup for his auction win.
+Monsters, prominently included as an element in the film (and which are also fake made by famous toymakers), were absent from the novel, in which the villain J. R. Taskinar introduces non-indigenous carnivores to the island to take revenge on Kolderup for his auction win.
 Despite its similar title, the film has no connection with the better-known Verne novel The Mysterious Island (1875), though some reviewers have disregarded this.
 Peter Cushing and Paul Naschy both have very brief cameo appearances in the film, and do not share any scenes.
 In 2007, the film was released on DVD by 20th Century Fox as part of a double feature with Gorilla at Large (1954).